Pavelevich/iccp/README.md

+# Cleaning Robot Solution

+## Overview
-Cleaning Robot Solution : The cleaning robot is tasked with traversing multiple rectangular areas and reporting its position at specific time intervals.
-The robot moves along the edges of the rectangles in a clockwise direction and transitions between rectangles when necessary.
-The challenge includes ensuring logical transitions between rectangles and returning the robot's position at queried times.
+The cleaning robot is designed to traverse multiple rectangular areas and report its position at specific time intervals.
+It moves along the edges of the rectangles in a clockwise direction and transitions seamlessly between rectangles when necessary.
+The challenge is to ensure logical transitions and accurate position reporting for the queried times.

+## Test Cases and Results

 | Test Case | Input Rectangles                                              | Query Times             | Output Positions                                      | Status  |
 | --------- | ------------------------------------------------------------- | ----------------------- | ----------------------------------------------------- | ------- |
 | **1**     | (1,1)-(4,4), (5,5)-(7,7)                                      | 1, 2, 3, 4, 5           | [2,1], [3,1], [4,1], [4,2], [4,3]                     | Correct |